-- There should be effective communication between the donor and the recipient, with all donations made according to a plan formulated by both parties.
+- There should be effective communication between the donor and the recipient, with all donations made according to a plan formulated and agreed by both parties.

-- DAISI will ensure appropriate storage and protection from heat of medicines that require storage in a cool environment.
+- DAISI, conjoint with the recipient. will ensure appropriate space facilities and protection from heat of medicines that require storage in a cool environment.

-- Receiving country should receive and approve list of catalogued items prior to dispatch.
+- The beneficiary Country should receive and approve list of catalogued items prior to dispatch.

-- Wherever possible equipment of same type should be packaged together on a sensible manner
+- Wherever possible, equipment of same type should be packaged together in a sensible manner

-- All packaging should clearly state the contents within.
+- All packaging of equipment into containers should clearly state the contents within.

-- The size and weight of items should consider their unpacking and delivery in the receiving country and the availability or otherwise of lifting machinery (eg forklift) to facilitate equipment unpacking and delivery.
+- Size and weight of certain donated items should be considered to facilitate equipment unpacking and delivery in the receiving country.
+For instance, ensuring local availability of lifting machinery (e.g. forklift).

 - Dangerous goods codes must be consulted and complied with when shipping equipment containing lithium batteries or other potentially dangerous goods.
 The packing of explosives is strictly prohibited.
 All shipments must comply with maritime and/or aviation safety regulations.